lich-uct/molpher-lib/doc/source/usage/installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 If you want to package the build as a conda package, you can use a
-python script located in :file:`conda` subdirectory of the repository root:
+python script located in the :file:`conda` subdirectory of the repository root:

 ..  code-block:: bash

-    cd ${REPOSITORY_ROOT}/conda
     python build.py

 ..  attention:: You will need `conda-build <https://github.com/conda/conda-build>`_ and the  *jinja2* Python library to do that.
     These are both part of the *molpher-lib-build* conda environment we introduced before.
 It is enough to just do :code:`conda activate molpher-lib-build`.

-The built packages will be located at :file:`/tmp/conda-bld` (from there they can be uploaded to Anaconda Cloud, for example).
+The built packages will be located in the root of the repository in the :file:`./conda-build/conda` repository
+created during build.
+From there, the packages can be directly installed or uploaded to Anaconda Cloud.